adamtow/geocuts/docs/English.md

 ### Advanced

 <span id="logging"></span>
-- **Log Level**: GeoCuts can be configured to write to a log file to iCloud Drive.
+- **Log Level**: GeoCuts can be configured to write to a log file on iCloud Drive.
 Select from one of four logging levels:
 	1. **No Logging**
 	2. **Basic**: Only run activity will be recorded.
 	3. **Extended**: GeoCuts will write to a location log of all the places it has checked your location triggers.